Toon In with Me: Spin-off

 Sventoonie, a spin-off television series of Toon In with Me, as well as the MeTV hosted horror movie series Svengoolie, premiered on MeTV on March 26, 2022.
 Sventoonie is also hosted by Toony (voiced and performed by Kevin Fleming).
 His co-hosts are Blob E. Blob, a puppet blob fish DJ who speaks in sound effects, and Trevor Ground, an undead video store clerk (performed by Steven Fleming).
 In the series, Sventoonie and his guests provide breakdowns and commentary of a condensed edit of a horror movie from the set of Svengoolie.

 On July 16, 2022, MeTV announced that Sventoonie would be renewed for a second season beginning in October 2022.
+Sventoonie ended on February 25, 2023, with reruns of the classic Batman replacing it the following Saturday night.

 Series featured

 Toon In with Me showcases classic animated theatrical shorts from the Golden Age of American Animation.
-Most of the cartoons shown are from Warner Bros. or subsidiaries owned by Warner Bros.
+Most of the cartoons shown are from Warner Bros.
+Entertainment or subsidiaries owned by Warner Bros.
 Discovery, such as Turner Entertainment Co.
 This includes the original Looney Tunes and Merrie Melodies cartoons made by Warner Bros.
-Cartoons, cartoons originally made by the Metro-Goldwyn-Mayer cartoon studio (ie. Tom and Jerry, Droopy, Barney Bear, Screwy Squirrel, George and Junior, Happy Harmonies and other one-shot shorts), and the Popeye the Sailor shorts from Fleischer and Famous Studios originally released by Paramount Pictures (under licensed with King Features Entertainment for the original comics).
+Cartoons, cartoons originally made by the Metro-Goldwyn-Mayer cartoon studio (ie. Tom and Jerry, Droopy, Barney Bear, Screwy Squirrel, George and Junior, Happy Harmonies and other one-shot shorts), and the Popeye the Sailor shorts from Fleischer and Famous Studios originally released by Paramount Pictures (under license with King Features Entertainment for the original comics).
 On some occasions, they have also showcased two theatrical cartoons of Paramount's Superman series (licensed from WB's subsidiary company, DC Comics, for the characters), plus one Private Snafu WWII instructional cartoon from the WB Cartoons studio (in the public domain).

-Outside of Warner Bros., Toon In with Me has also showcased cartoons owned by other studios such as Amazon's Metro-Goldwyn-Mayer (ie. DePatie-Freleng cartoons: The Pink Panther, The Inspector and Roland and Rattfink) from May 2021 to May 2023, Sony's Sony Pictures (Screen Gems' Color Rhapsodies), Paramount Skydance's Paramount Pictures (Max Fleischer's Betty Boop, Color Classics, Paul Terry's Terrytoons, and the post-1962 Paramount Cartoon Studios library), and Comcast's NBCUniversal (Walter Lantz's Woody Woodpecker, Andy Panda, Chilly Willy, The Beary Family, plus many other color 30s-70s cartoons from his studio).
+Outside of Warner Bros., Toon In with Me has also showcased cartoons owned by other studios such as Amazon's Metro-Goldwyn-Mayer (i.e., DePatie–Freleng cartoons: The Pink Panther, The Inspector and Roland and Rattfink) from May 2021 to May 2023, Sony's Sony Pictures (Screen Gems' Color Rhapsodies), Paramount Skydance's Paramount Pictures (Max Fleischer's Betty Boop, Color Classics, Paul Terry's Terrytoons like Mighty Mouse, Heckle and Jeckle and Terry Bears, plus the post-1962 Paramount Cartoon Studios library), and Comcast's NBCUniversal (Walter Lantz's Woody Woodpecker, Andy Panda, Chilly Willy, The Beary Family, plus many other color 30s-70s cartoons from his studio).
 During Christmas seasons, they have also shown the 1948 Rudolph the Red-Nosed Reindeer short by Max Fleischer produced for the Jam Handy Organization, which is also in the public domain.